learn-co-curriculum/dsc-quiz-statistical-power-anova/README.md

 [X] The power of a statistical test increases as the effect size increases, given the same sample size and $\alpha$.

+?: Question 3

-?: You are performing 20 statistical tests simultaneously, and have set a signficance threshold of $\alpha = 0.05$ to reject the null hypothesis.
+You are performing 20 statistical tests simultaneously, and have set a signficance threshold of $\alpha = 0.05$ to reject the null hypothesis.
 What is the Bonferroni-corrected significance threshold you should use to control for Type I errors?

 ( ) 0.05